olatkem2/World_Football_Data/README.md

     - Run airfow with - docker-compose up -d  (d meaning in detached/background mode) <br>
     - Check the containers running with - docker ps <br>
     - Wait for few minutes for it to initialize and Navigate to localhost:8080 on your browser.
 Use 'airflow' as both username and password
-    - Install a local version of apache-airflow apart from the docker version so you can easily write dags in vs code - pip install "apache-airflow[celery]==2.5.0" --constraint "https://raw.githubusercontent.com/apache/airflow/constraints-2.5.0/constraints-3.7.txt"
+    - Create a virtual environment and Install apache-airflow apart from the docker version so you can easily write dags in vs code - pip install "apache-airflow[celery]==2.5.0" --constraint "https://raw.githubusercontent.com/apache/airflow/constraints-2.5.0/constraints-3.7.txt"
-    -
+    - Install posgtres provider using - pip install apache-airflow-providers-postgres
+    - Install google provider using - pip install apache-airflow-providers-google

 ## G. Challenges